isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 What is amazing about this primer, is that it is built with rust-proof features and therefore can be used even on metallic surfaces.

 Before you apply this primer always make sure the surface is clean from rust, peelings, mildew, and other stains and dirt for better results.
 Consequently, this paint is very easy to apply and you can use a brush, a roller, or a sprayer to apply for any kind of project.
+Pros:
+- Easy application
+- Low odor and VOC
+- Strong adhesion
+- Rust-proof
-Pros: - Easy application - Low odor and VOC - Strong adhesion - Rust-proof - Can be used on multiple surfaces
+- Can be used on multiple surfaces

+Cons:
-Cons: - Not economical for small projects
+- Not economical for small projects

-> See Also: > Oil Based Primer for Cabinets

 ##  Conclusion